VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ```

 - `movementSpeed` is a constant that determines how fast the box moves.
-- `box` is an `Entity` object that represents the box in the scene.
+- `box1` is an `Entity` object that represents the box in the scene.
 - `AddGroundGizmo()` adds a ground gizmo to the scene.
 The ground gizmo is a visual representation of the ground plane that shows the axis directions.
 - `CreateMaterial()` creates a new material with the specified color.
 You can color also the capsule if you wish 😉.
 - `Update()` is a callback that is called every frame.
 It takes a `Scene` object and a `GameTime` object as parameters.
 - The `GameTime` object contains information about the time elapsed since the last frame.
 - `deltaTime` is the time elapsed since the last frame in seconds.

 Run the application.
 You should see a box moving in X direction.

+### Moving Entity With Colliders

-### Step 12: Add Keyboard Interaction - Move the Cube! ⌨️
+## Step 12: Add Keyboard Interaction - Move the Cube! ⌨️

 We will use the `Update` method to move the box around using the keyboard.
 Update the `Update` method to look like this, also make sure that `Stride.Input;` namespace was added: